Eartha Kitt: Activism

 Kitt was active in numerous social causes in the 1950s and 1960s.
 In 1966, she established the Kittsville Youth Foundation, a chartered and non-profit organization for underprivileged youths in the Watts area of Los Angeles.
-She was also involved with a group of youths in the area of Anacostia in Washington, D.C., who called themselves "Rebels with a Cause".
-Kitt supported the groups' efforts to clean up streets and establish recreation areas in an effort to keep them out of trouble by testifying with them before the House General Subcommittee on Education of the Committee on Education and Labor.
+Kitt was also involved with a group of youths in the area of Anacostia in Washington, D.C., who called themselves "Rebels with a Cause".
+She supported the group's efforts to clean up streets and establish recreation areas in an effort to keep them out of trouble by testifying with them before the House General Subcommittee on Education of the Committee on Education and Labor.
 In her testimony, in May 1967, Kitt stated that the Rebels' "achievements and accomplishments should certainly make the adult 'do-gooders' realize that these young men and women have performed in 1 short year – with limited finances – that which was not achieved by the same people who might object to turning over some of the duties of planning, rehabilitation, and prevention of juvenile delinquents and juvenile delinquency to those who understand it and are living it".
-She added that "the Rebels could act as a model for all urban areas throughout the United States with similar problems".
+Kitt added that "the Rebels could act as a model for all urban areas throughout the United States with similar problems".
 "Rebels with a Cause" subsequently received the needed funding.
 Kitt was also a member of the Women's International League for Peace and Freedom; her criticism of the Vietnam War and its connection to poverty and racial unrest in 1968 can be seen as part of a larger commitment to peace activism.
 Like many politically active public figures of her time, Kitt was under surveillance by the CIA, beginning in 1956.
 After The New York Times discovered the CIA file on Kitt in 1975, she granted the paper permission to print portions of the report, stating: "I have nothing to be afraid of and I have nothing to hide."

 Kitt later became a vocal advocate for LGBT rights and publicly supported same-sex marriage, which she considered a civil right.
 She had been quoted as saying: "I support it [gay marriage] because we're asking for the same thing.
 If I have a partner and something happens to me, I want that partner to enjoy the benefits of what we have reaped together.
 It's a civil-rights thing, isn't it?"
 Kitt famously appeared at many LGBT fundraisers, including a mega event in Baltimore, Maryland, with George Burns and Jimmy James.
 Scott Sherman, an agent at Atlantic Entertainment Group, stated: "Eartha Kitt is fantastic... appears at so many LGBT events in support of civil rights."
 In a 1992 interview with Dr. Anthony Clare, Kitt spoke about her gay following, saying:

 Death

-Kitt died of colon cancer on Christmas Day 2008, three weeks shy of her 82nd birthday at her home in Weston, Connecticut.
+Kitt died of colon cancer on Christmas Day 2008 at her home in Weston, Connecticut; she was 81 years old.
 Her daughter, Kitt McDonald, described her last days with her mother: